 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 6630351 and ask for the extension or dial 662-and then the extension number.
-This prefix should only be used when you are certain of the extension that you require.
+If you are outside the University, dial 663 0351 and ask for the extension or dial 662- and then the extension number.
+This prefix should only be used when you are certain of the extension that your require.
 Callers using 662 cannot be transferred to any other number.
-If you are experiencing difficulties in adjusting to the requirements of the University, you will probably need advice.
-The best people to talk to on matters relating to progress in studies are your tutors and lecturers.
-If your problem lies outside this area, there are many other people with specialized knowledge and skills who may be able to help you.